Azure/autorest/docs/developer/validation-rules/resource-model-validation.md

 Ensure the PUT operation request and response schemas are the same.
 If they are not the same, ensure there is a PATCH operation to make the resource updatable.

 ### ResourceIsMsResourceValidation
 Every `Resource` Model MUST be tagged with `x-ms-azure-resource`.
-This will indicate Autorest to make the Resource model inherit from the Resource definition in the client runtime.
+For auto-generated sdks of certain languages, this indicates Autorest to make the Resource model inherit from the Resource definition in the client runtime.
 ### How to fix it
-Ensure the `x-ms-azure-resource` extension is set to true in the model hierarchy of the resource, preferably at the route of the model hierarchy (i.e., the models named `Resource`, `TrackedResource` or `ProxyResource`)
+Ensure the `x-ms-azure-resource` extension is set to true in the model hierarchy of the resource, preferably at the root of the model hierarchy (i.e., the models named `Resource`, `TrackedResource` or `ProxyResource`)

 ### ResourceModelValidation
 A "Resource" model definition *MUST* have `id`, `name` and `type` properties marked as `"readOnly": true` in its model hierarchy.